Understanding Your Pathology Report: Breast Cancer

 • The tumor size and grade.

-• Whether the cancer cells have entered the lymph system or blood vessels.
+• Whether cancer cells are in the lymph system or blood vessels.

-• Information about surgical resection margins (the edges of the surgical specimen).
+• Information about surgical resection margins (the edge of the tissue that was removed).

 • Hormone receptor and Her2 status.